MoonStorm/FastCrud/README.md

   - Fluent validation for POCO objects
   - Semi-POCO using metadata objects
 - Extensibility points are also provided.
 - What to expect when working with Dapper.FastCrud in the DAL?
-Type safety, clean code, less mistakes, more peace of mind... ummm, here's a sample:
+Type safety, clean code, less mistakes, more peace of mind... ummm, here's a sample for 3.0:
 ```
     var queryParams = new
     {